HolodTema/android-realm-database-example/Readme.md

 ### How to configure Gradle to add Realm database
 1. you need to add kapt plugin to project

-2. add such code in your project build.gradle.kts file:
+2. add such code in your project build.gradle.kts file.
+Version of Realm must be more than 10.5.1, because only newer versions of Realm can work with Gradle 8.
 ```
 buildscript {
     dependencies {
-        classpath("io.realm:realm-gradle-plugin:10.6.0")
+        classpath("io.realm:realm-gradle-plugin:10.17.1")
     }
 }
 ```